-- Each 4-Her pre-entered in a project will participate in conference judging and must represent his or her project(s) in person. - 2 Make up of entry will depend on member's own imagination and interpretation.
-No Leadership & Other Projects qualify for the State Fair.
+- 1 Each 4-Her pre-entered in a project will participate in conference judging and must represent his or her project(s) in person. - 2 Make up of entry will depend on member's own imagination and interpretation.
+No Leadership & Other Projects qualify for the State Fair. - 3 Interlocking blocks (Legos®) must be entered under building block construction.